-Because the outlet isn’t in use, any heat you feel is coming from internal electrical activity.
-That’s what makes this situation more concerning than a typical warm outlet.
+Unlike mild warmth caused by active appliances, heat without any load usually points to a problem such as loose wiring, worn components, or unstable electrical flow.
+Because the outlet isn’t in use, any heat you feel is coming from internal electrical activity, which makes this situation more concerning.

 🚨 Quick Check for Homeowners